by Mark Nixon, Louisa Lee, Pragya Bhagat, Ann Ikonne

 activities to teach history or social studies topics.
 Role playing in

+mathematics could even be fun.
 ADD children often benefit from a required daily assignment

 notebook.
 The teacher can check to make sure the student correctly writes